nvie/git-toolbelt/README.md

 Tests if `HEAD` is pointing to a branch head, or is detached.

+### git diff-since

+Shows the differences made on the current branch, compared to the main branch (or the given branch).

 ### git local-branches / git remote-branches / git active-branches